Kayleexx/EnergyChain/README.md

 # EnergyChain

 EnergyChain is a decentralized platform for energy trading built on blockchain technology.
 It allows users to register as renewable energy providers, trade energy, and claim renewable energy incentives.
+There are also various algorithms which are proposed here but they are only for analysis.

 ## Features